Cargill/splinter-docs/docs/0.5/references/cli/splinter-circuit-template-arguments.1.md

 ARGUMENTS
 =========
 `TEMPLATE-NAME`
-: Circuit template that contains the arguments of interest.
+: Name of the circuit template containing the arguments of interest.
+The template file must exist in the circuit template directory,
+    `/usr/share/splinter/circuit-templates`.

 EXAMPLES
 ========